CSFAlliance/CSFAlliance.github.io/massing.md

 ![The sky geometry](assets/sky.png)

-The sky geometry
+The sky geometry.

 The last part of the daylight analysis was calculating how far inside the building each voxel was.
 Light has to travel from the facade to each voxel, and the intensity of this light diminishes after bouncing against the building interior.
 This was modelled by calculating the distance from the facade of the building to each point.
 This was done by firstly creating a shell of the envelope, using the fuse and clean SOP.
 Then using the distance to geometry SOP we got a shortest distance to the facade for each point.
 We fitted these distances in between 1 and 0.
 We then scaled the first daylight calculations by these fitted distances.
 After that we again formatted the analysis outcomes to fit uniformly in between 1 and 0, to be used by the weighing of points.

 ![Daylight analysis](assets/daylight.png)

-Daylight analysis
+Daylight analysis.

 ### Closeness Ground Analysis
 The last analysis done was a calculation of how close each voxel was to the ground.
 This information is useful to know because bike parking spaces you would want to be on the ground, but starter unit housing is fine being placed high up in the sky.
 The calculation was done by fitting the height of each point uniformly in between 1 and 0, the same as we did the previous analyses.

 ![Closeness to the ground](assets/ground.png)

-Closeness to the ground
+Closeness to the ground.

 ### Noise Analysis
 This analysis was not implemeted, but would have been very useful to us.
 Our recommendation is to calculate the distance between each point and sources of noise by using a "distance to geometry" SOP.
 These origins are the train tracks, the loud nightclubs and the busy streets.
 This analysis would have been used to place elderly homes further away from sources of noise.
 We did however minimize noise in other ways described in the forming chapter.